mistertest/xcloud-cgtv/README.md

 ### Supported Devices
 -------------------

-The latest models of Chromecast Google TV
+The latest models of Chromecast Google TV (white)
+The precedent model: "Chromecast Ultra" is not supported.